 Professor Susik's primary area of expertise is Modern Art History and Theory, with a research focus on issues of culture and aesthetics in the European avant-gardes between the World Wars.
 A secondary research area includes New Media aesthetics in Contemporary art.
 At Willamette, Dr. Susik offers courses on nineteenth- through twenty-first-century Art History, The History of Photography, Methodologies of Art History, and specialized topics in Modern and Contemporary Art.
 Her exhibition,“‘For Myself:’ Nudes by Imogen Cunningham 1906-1939,” will appear at the Hallie Ford Museum of Art in February-May, 2016.
 She is an Associate Editor of the College Art Association-affiliate publication, Media-N, Journal of the New Media Caucus and a member of the New Media Caucus Board of Directors.

 Recent and Forthcoming Publications

 - “Animistic Time in Hans Richter’s Vormittagsspuk (1927-1928)," Time and Temporality (Leuven University Press, 2016).

-- “Snobbism, Juvenilia and ‘The Children’s Corner:’ Carrington’s Contributions to S.NOB in1962,” forthcoming in Leonora Carrington and the International Avant-Garde, eds.
+- “Snobbism, Juvenilia and ‘The Children’s Corner:’ Carrington’s Contributions to S.NOB in1962,” Leonora Carrington and the International Avant-Garde, eds.
 Jonathan P. Eburne and Catriona McAra (Manchester University Press, 2016).

 - “Surrealism and Jules Verne: Depth of Subtext in a Collage by Max Ernst,”Surrealism, Science Fiction and Comics, ed.
 Gavin Parkinson (Liverpool University Press, 2015).
 16-39.